Saturday, October 21, 20237:30 PMGarde Arts Center, New London

 The evening will go out in New Orleans style, with traditional jazz arrangements of familiar tunes performed by the Tom Brown 6, a Dixieland band, led by former ECSO Principal Trumpet Thomas Brown, who was also a U.S. Coast Guard Band member since 2002 until his recent retirement.

-Tickets will be available beginning September 25.
-However, you can subscribe today to lock in discounts, complimentary vouchers, and the same seats for each concert.
+You can subscribe today to lock in discounts, complimentary vouchers, and the same seats for each concert.
 The order form is available here, or you can call the ECSO office at 860-443-2876 to discuss seating options.

 We extend our sincere gratitude to Olde Mistick Village for sponsoring this concert.
 They have been faithful supporters of our community and the ECSO for many years!

 Dixieland selections with the Tom Brown 6 and orchestra